 With late-night take-outs and vending machines, not to mention the sin that is vending machine coffee, offices haven’t always had a reputation for boasting the greenest of snacks.
 Luckily there are more than a few ways that companies can help to curb this and make options for “Brain food” more readily available.

 By virtue of helping to provide healthy snacks in the workplace, employers are signaling that they care about the wellbeing of their team.
 Rather than having a fridge stocked with sugary sodas, try swapping over for healthier juices or having more water filters available.
 Likewise cutting out candy bars in place of trail mix, dark chocolate or dried fruits and nuts can help fight the afternoon slump that hits in a post candy sugar rush.

+There is a direct relationship between work-life balance and employee engagement.
 Don’t let employees think that work-life balance is a myth.
 Often this begins with recognizing that striking a healthy work-life balance means something different to each person.
 Making time for your personal life shouldn’t just be exclusive for the weekend.
 Even the most engaged employees should be aiming to have a healthy combination of work time and downtime.